wobula/lem_in/README.md

 1. Re-print input content
 2. Print two newlines
-3. Print line by line animation of ants traversing through the map --syntax for ant movements is "L[Ant Number]-[Room Number]" --Never more than one ant per room, only one movement per turn, per ant
+3. Print line by line animation of ants traversing through the map *syntax for ant movements is "L[Ant Number]-[Room Number]" *Never more than one ant per room, only one movement per turn, per ant
 ![Input Content](https://raw.githubusercontent.com/wobula/lem_in/master/3.png)